 D-1-b Research Plan for Aim 1

-We plan to convert the current FunSeq prototype from its focus on somatic variants to allow the identification of rare variants associated with high functional impact.
+We plan to convert the current FunSeq prototype from its focus on somatic variants to allow the identification of rare variants associated with high functional impact (Fig 3).
 We will do some simple improvements (i.e. incorporating GERP scores and ultra-conserved regions for identifying conserved regions between species) and some major changes outlined below.